Good Models vs Bad Models

 When I mention good or bad models, it is about their attitude - not looks and figure.
 We can work with good hair and makeup artists (HMUAs), and choose flattering outfits and poses for the models, but we cannot change their attitudes.
 However, it does not mean a model with any bad modelling attitude as listed in this page is considered wicked or bad but it definitely shows lacking of maturity, interest and professionalism.

-Some of the points are meant more for models who do TFCD photo shoot.
+Some of the points are meant more for models who do TFCD photoshoot.
 For paid shoot, just remember to pay the money to the professional photographer and you can waste any amount of the paid time and also insist in any unsuitable outfit.
 However, I personally would reject uncooperative models no matter how much they are going to pay me because I want every photoshoot to become part of my portfolio.
 I do not go for a shoot just to date with the model and then ignore about the quality of the photographs.
-A model-wannabe can never make it in the modelling field with bad attitude; unless she does not mind showing lots of skin for free, perhaps, some photographers do not mind taking the nonsense just for photoshoot.
+An aspiring model can never make it in the modelling field with bad attitude; unless she does not mind showing lots of skin for free, perhaps, some photographers do not mind taking the nonsense just for photoshoot.

 The easiest way to judge a model is to look at her portfolio.
 If a model has done photoshoot for years and yet she can only produce one or two sets of good photographs, something must be wrong with her.
 Remember that to produce a good set of photographs requires not only working with a good photographer but also willingness to cooperate and trust the photographer.
 Good photographers will tend to stray away from the model no matter how pretty or hot she is, if she has a weird mentality.
 Lastly, models who cannot judge the quality of photographs are likely going to work with all sorts of weird photographers and thus they will have quality issue with their portfolios that they mistake are outstanding.